laggykiller/hackintosh-gmk-nucbox2/README.md

 # Current status
+The 3.5mm audio jack does not work, as the device uses ES8336 audio chipset and likely not supported

-Everything should work now, except USB C port, which I do not have the tools to test it and not sure if it works.
+I do not have the tools to test USB C port display out

 I have not thoroughly test it for problems, so please create issue if you find any problem.